ZixiaChen/Eaglercraft-Launcher/README.md

-Eaglercraft luancher updated beta test
+# Eaglercraft launcher updated beta test
+### A remade Eaglercraft launcher with more versions